nextflow-io/nf-prov/README.md

 }
 ```

-See [nextflow.config](./nextflow.config) for a full example of each provenance format.
+See the [nf-prov-test](./nf-prov-test) directory for an example pipeline that produces every provenance format.

 `prov.patterns`